The Registration "Spring Season Information & Tryouts" is not currently available.

 For the winter we will offer local teams for ages 12-16 (Capital goes up to 18) and regional teams for ages 12-18.
 For our entire 6-7 month season we also offer National, Regional, and Local teams through FaR Out for our West Michigan participants.
 We will offer Regional and Local teams through Capital for our Lansing area participants.

 National is our highest level of commitment.
 Participants play 25-28 dates with regional travel and Florida for the AAU National Tournament.
 They train individually and as a team three times a week with practices starting the week of Nov.
 26th.

 Regional is for our participants who still want good exposure to high levels of competition and potential college coaches, but not as many play dates.
 Teams play 18-20 dates with regional travel to Cincinnati, Detroit, and Indianapolis.
 There is both team and individual training 2-3 times a week.
 Athletes are committed from the start of practice in December through the beginning of June.

 Local is our level that participants can choose to play either in the winter season (December-early March) or spring season (mid March-early June).
-Team compete in the West Michigan and Lansing areas for 6-8 dates and practice twice a week.
+Teams compete in the West Michigan and Lansing areas for 6-8 dates and practice twice a week.

 What age level do I play?